www.tlab.it

 N.B.:

-- in "A" cases (see above), as the number of the selected key-words does not exceed 100 elements, T-LAB doesn't carry out steps 3 and 4;
+- in "A" cases ((see the below image), the user can review the key-term selection and T-LAB doesn't carry out steps 3 an 4;

 - the quality of results depends on a thorough selection of key-words;